Netzone/KoopOnline/README.md

     bundle install
     rake db:migrate
     rake db:seed
+    rails s

 ##Heroku
 https://secure-wildwood-20129.herokuapp.com
-Use the following user credentials when logging in:
+Use the following user credentials when logging in(or register a new user, but then the seed suppliers won't be there):
 **Email:** Koop@koop.se
 **Password:** admin123

 ##Last words
 Writing this at: 16:16 Nov 10
 All in all it's taken me about 7 hours to get to this point, though I feel like there's something missing to my testing.
 Devise made it a bit more complicated to do testing compared to if I hadn't used it.
+My version ended up being more dynamic in that a user represents a store, so you could technically have as many stores as you like with all different suppliers etc.
+It doesn't make it harder for a single store to use the application though.

 ##Initial planning - Start 09:17 Nov 10